-Diagnosing and linking people with HIV to HIV primary care, and ensuring people with HIV achieve viral suppression are important public health steps toward ending the HIV epidemic in the United States.
-The HIV care continuum has five main "steps" or stages that includes: HIV diagnosis, linkage to care, retention in care, antiretroviral use, and viral suppression.
-The HIV care continuum provides a framework that depicts the series of stages a person with HIV engages in from initial diagnosis through their successful treatment with HIV medication.
-It also demonstrates the proportion of individuals living with HIV who are engaged at each stage.
-The HIV care continuum allows recipients and planning groups to measure progress and to direct HIV resources most effectively.
-RWHAP recipients are encouraged to assess the outcomes of their programs along this continuum of care.
-Recipients should work with their community and public health partners to improve outcomes across the HIV care continuum.
+An important framework in the RWHAP is the HIV care continuum, which depicts the series of stages a person with HIV engages in from initial diagnosis through their successful treatment with HIV medication to achieve viral suppression.
+Supporting people with HIV to reach viral suppression not only increases their own quality of life and lifespan, it also prevents sexual transmission to an HIV-negative partner.

+The HIV care continuum framework allows recipients and planning groups to measure progress and to direct HIV resources most effectively.
+RWHAP recipients are encouraged to assess the outcomes of their programs and should work with their community and public health partners to improve outcomes across the HIV care continuum.
 HRSA encourages recipients to use the performance measures developed for the RWHAP at their local level to assess the efficacy of their programs and to analyze and improve the gaps along the HIV care continuum.